TracDucAnh/Full-Tonal-Supervised-Contrasive-Finetuning/README.md

-# This code provides a Multi-Tasks Supervised Fintuing Pipline for Tonal Representation with Wav2vec and HuBERT.
+# This code provides a Multi-Tasks Supervised Fintuing Pipeline for Tonal Representation with Wav2vec and HuBERT.

 Clone repo: